How to Use Winston AI for Text Analysis

 Step 3: Select Your Scan Features

-Below the editor, toggle any combination of four features on or off:
+Below the editor, toggle any combination of five features on or off:

 - AI detector (1 credit/word) — detects AI-generated content and gives a Human Score